asialee/CustomURLCache/README.md

 In addition, while initialising the CustomURLCache, the default mode is NORMAL_MODE which means the function of this class now is completely same as NSURLCache.

-2. Now, you may want to use download mode in your app.
+2.Now, you may want to use download mode in your app.
 And in the following, I will give an example of downloading all the resource of a web page to teach you how to use this class.
    Let’s denote the controller where you want to display the web page webController.

    1) In the (id)init function or (id)initWithNibName:(NSString *)nibNameOrNil bundle:(NSBundle *)nibBundleOrNil of webController, add the following code: